-[70] Dealing with the transformation of property law, as required by the Constitution, Froneman J gave guidance in Daniels v Scribante70 by stating that the absolutisation of ownership and property and the hierarchy of rights it spawned did not fulfil the purpose of founding political and economic freedom in South Africa.
+[70] Dealing with the transformation of property law, as required by the Constitution, Froneman J gave guidance in Daniels v Scribante by stating that the absolutisation of ownership and property and the hierarchy of rights it spawned did not fulfil the purpose of founding political and economic freedom in South Africa.

 [71] He referred to the work of the late Professor André van der Walt.
 The latter postulated that traditional notions of property do not suffice in a transformation context.
-It should also be understood in the history of land rights in South Africa.
+The South African be understood in the history of land rights in South Africa.
 The South African system of land rights always privileged the institution of ownership.
 The implication is that there is a hierarchy of rights: with ownership at the top of the hierarchy, followed by real rights (in this case, registered rights), and at the bottom any personal rights (in this case, the agreement between Ms Shomang and Mr Moloi).
 This hierarchy then determines how conflicts will be resolved: ownership (registered) will always trump any other rights unless a registered real right limits it or it is limited by legislation.
 There is no reference to the context or the people's circumstances.
 It does not take into account that the rights of black people living in these family homes was precarious and dependent on the mercy of the State and its administrative processes during apartheid.
 These rights could never stand up against the rights of owners.

 [72] Apartheid land laws were designed to uphold this privilege.
-The land rights of black people were almost always deficient because they were personal rights, and the land rights of white people were almost always privileged.73 The common law property system supported this because the common law land rights of white people
+The land rights of black people were almost always deficient because they were personal rights, and the land rights of white people were almost always privileged.
+The common law property system supported this because the common law land rights of white people were protected in terms of the ownership paradigm.
+In contrast, the land rights of black people were left with the precarious system of statutory rights, often

-70 Daniels v Scribante [2017] ZACC 13; 2017 (4) SA 341 (CC); 2017 (8) BCLR 949 (CC).
+&lt;sup>70 Daniels v Scribante [2017] ZACC 13; 2017 (4) SA 341 (CC); 2017 (8) BCLR 949 (CC).

-71 Van der Walt AJ Property in the Margins (2009)16.
+&lt;sup>71 Van der Walt AJ Property in the Margins (2009)16.

-72 Van der Walt AJ Property in the Margins (2009) 27.
+&lt;sup>72 Van der Walt AJ Property in the Margins (2009) 27.

-73 Van der Walt A "Property rights and hierarchies of power: a critical evaluation of land-reform policy in South Africa" 1999 (64) Koers-Bulletin for Christian Scholarship 262.
+&lt;sup>73 Van der Walt A "Property rights and hierarchies of power: a critical evaluation of land-reform policy in South Africa" 1999 (64) Koers-Bulletin for Christian Scholarship 262.